CommonClimate/climdyn/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href="#">Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+description: Paleoclimate Dynamics and Data Science

 profile:
   align: right
   image: prof_pic.jpg
   address: >
-    <p>Zumberge Hall of Science, ZHS117</p>
-    <p>3651 Trousdale Parkway</p>
+    <p>Julien Emile-Geay</p>
+    <p>Associate Professor</p>
+    <p>Department of Earth Sciences</p>
+    <p>Dornsife College, University</p>
+    <p>of Southern California</p>
     <p>Los Angeles, CA 90089</p>

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
----

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
+#Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+---

+Our lab studies how climate varies on timescales comparable to a human lifetime: the [bassline of climate](https://forecastpod.org/2018/12/20/episode-50-julien-emile-geay/).
+The lab is lead by Julien Emile-Geay, who blends data and models (both deterministic and probabilistic) to shed light on climate system behavior.
+He is particularly interested in constraining how much of climate variations arise from within, or are being triggered by external factors, natural or human.

+Beyond climate science, he also teaches the art of making reliable inferences from data, which is increasingly needed to cut through the cloud of misinformation, and provides economic opportunities for underrepresented groups.
+Professor Emile-Geay (it's a bit of a mouthful -- here's [how to pronounce it](https://www.name-coach.com/julien-emile-geay)) is passionate about educating people of all levels of scientific literacy to the reality of man-made global warming, using evidence-based knowledge to empower individuals to generate positive change.
+Press [here](../assets/pdf/JEG_USC_CV21.pdf) for a detailed CV.